sebanc/linuxloops/Readme/Install-with-linux.md

 Choose a password, reboot your computer, you should see a blue screen, select "Enroll MOK" and validate with your chosen password.

-Start the LinuxLoops grub entry from your distro's grub menu.
+Start the Linuxloops grub entry from your distro's grub menu.

 ## Support

-Support for LinuxLoops is provided in the "LINUXLOOPS" section of the Brunch Discord server:
+Support for Linuxloops is provided in the dedicated section of the Brunch Discord server:

 [![Discord][discord-shield]][discord-url]